brookebot/CodingCalculus/README.md

 This week, we started working with SIRPlot, a code that models the spread of a disease over time by modeling susceptible, infected, and recovered populations over time.
 This was a good introduction to using calculus in coding - having largely only done calculus by hand, modeling the changes in these populations over time in Python was a good review of some basic concepts and how to implement them in Python.

 So that everything is in the same place, I have added the PDF write up in this repository.

 ## Week 2: Euler's Method
+In week 2, we explored Euler's Method.
+This homework was fairly straightforward, but walked through how changing certain constants in the SIR algorithm or SIRPLOT functions could change how a disease spread.
+This homework is listed as "Week 2" in the repo.

+This assignment did take a while to complete, but we looked at a lot of different kinds of models, and it was a very thorough investigation of how changing the individual population functions for S, I and R populations changed the spread of the disease as a whole.
+For me, changing variables and generating visualizations is a really effective way to learn how concepts work in general, so I appreciated the attention to that this week.

+For my own future reference: The Euler method describes the process of taking the derivative of a function at evenly spaced x-values to generate an estimation to the true curve of the derivative of said function.

 ## Week 3: Derivatives
+This week was a good introduction to the definition of the derivative!.
+This assignment is listed in the repo as "Week 3".

+The equations presented this week are used for finding the derivative at a point given the original function.
+This was different from Euler's method, as we aren't necessarily calculating the change between two points, but calculating what the derivative/slope of the line was at each point.

 ## Week 4: Derivatives as Functions
+This week built on the previous week to use the point-derivative across a range of values to estimate the derivative as a function.
+This assignment is in the repo as "Week 4".
+In this assignment, the material touched on the concepts of limits in the definition of a derivative without diving into them too much (limits are something that make sense conceptually but I struggle with how they are represented in most math, and working with them in equations).I thought it was interesting to see how more intervals led to a smoother graph, as it did when using Euler's method above.

 ## Week 5-6: Modeling and Differential Equations
+During these two weeks, we looked at more growth functions, and completed a mini-project that used these differential equations to model real-world phenomena.
+This assignment is in the repo as Mini-Project1.

+For my project, I went through the worked examples of modeling hare-lynx populations using the May model and modeling fermentation and yeast-to-sugar ratios using differential equations.
+I thought the fermentation exercises were especially interesting, as they added a third population that limited the growth of another.
+For the final part of this project, I decided to investigate Newtons Cooling, and generated a model for how the law would change if the amount of sugar stirred into a hot beverage varied.
+Overall, this was a good way to experience working with a lot of different models, and practicing graphing.

 ## Week 7: Accumulation Function
+I  was excited to start getting into integrals!
+In this week, we returned to the disease models (Ebola this time) to investigate the accumulation - the total sum of f(x) over all of x.
+The assignment for this week is in the Repo as Week 7

+I liked the initial drawing activities - it was interesting getting to draw out by hand what the accumulation function or average function across the bar charts might be.
 ## Week 8: Differentiation Rules
 ## Week 9: Newton's Method
 ## Week 10: Riemann Sums